-Before taking Actiq
+Before taking this medicine

-To make sure you can safely use Actiq, tell your doctor if you have any of these other conditions:
+To make sure this medicine is safe for you, tell your doctor if you have ever had:

 a seizure disorder;

-liver or kidney disease;
+liver or kidney disease; or

-low blood pressure, heart disease;
+low blood pressure, heart disease, slow heartbeats.

-How should I take Actiq?
+How should I use Actiq?

 The Actiq transmucosal unit is a fentanyl citrate lozenge attached to a plastic handle.
 Each unit is wrapped in a child-proof blister pack.
 Cut the blister pack open with scissors when you are ready to use the unit.